sasagawa888/nprolog/document/MANUAL.md

 Convert an integer to a string, or convert a string to an integer.

 ### □ X is E
-Evaluate E and unify its value to X.
+Evaluate the arithmetic expression E and unify the result with X.

 ### □ keysort(L1,L2)
 Sort the list L1 in standard order.
 List elements must be in the form Key_Value.